Sucevita Monastery

 Sucevita boasts a magnificent depiction of the Ladder to Paradise.
 Red-winged angels in orderly rows attend the righteous on a slanting ladder to the heavens, each rung inscribed with one of the monastic virtues.
 Sinners fall through the rungs and are driven by grinning devils to the chaos of hell.
 On the south side, foliage entwines the rows of figures in the Tree of Jesse.
 Following it is the Hymn to the Virgin.

 Sucevita was a princely residence as well as a fortified monastery.
 Today, the thick walls shelter a museum presenting an outstanding collection of historical and art objects.
-The tomb covers of Ieremia and Simion Movila – rich portraits embroidered in silver thread –, together with ecclesiastical silverware, books and illuminated manuscripts, offer eloquent testimony to Sucevita's importance first as a manuscript workshop, then as a printing center.
+The tomb covers of Ieremia and Simion Movila – rich portraits embroidered in silver thread – together with ecclesiastical silverware, books and illuminated manuscripts, offer an eloquent testimony to Sucevita's importance first as a manuscript workshop, then as a printing center.

 Interesting facts: